OpenBB-finance/OpenBB/website/content/terminal/reference/forecast/season.md

 ---
 title: season
-description: Meta description for the 'season' function in Docusaurus.
-This function helps to display and understand the seasonality for a given column in a dataset, providing options for customization such as time lag, maximal lag order, and confidence interval.
+description: "Meta description for the 'season' function in Docusaurus.
+This function" helps to display and understand the seasonality for a given column in a dataset, providing options for customization such as time lag, maximal lag order, and confidence interval.